 EUropean Research Organisation on Genital Infection and Neoplasia (EUROGIN)

 The aims of EUROGIN are to promote and develop research, training, screening, prevention and information concerning genital infections, precancers and cancers in women.
 EUROGIN brings together representatives of all the specialist areas concerned: gynaecologists, dermatologists, pathologists, biologists, oncologists and basic scientists.

 European Cervical Cancer Association (ECCA)

 The ECCA network comprises more than 60 different organisations across Europe.
 The group raises awareness of cervical cancer and how it can be prevented.

-The GAVI Alliance is a public-private partnership focused on increasing children's access to vaccines in poor countries.
-Partners include the GAVI Fund, national governments, United Nations Children's Fund, World Health Organization (WHO), The World Bank, the Bill & Melinda Gates Foundation, the vaccine industry, public health institutions, and nongovernmental organizations (NGOs).
-The GAVI Fund provides resources for the Alliance programs.
+Gavi, the Vaccine Alliance is a public-private partnership focused on increasing children's access to vaccines in poor countries.
+Partners include the Gavi Fund, national governments, United Nations Children's Fund, World Health Organization (WHO), The World Bank, the Bill & Melinda Gates Foundation, the vaccine industry, public health institutions, and nongovernmental organizations (NGOs).
+The Gavi Fund provides resources for the Alliance programs.

 ICO contributes to the fight against cancer by integrating oncological treatment, epidemiological investigation, cancer prevention, and teaching.

 - Visit WHO/ICO Information Centre on HPV and Cervical Cancer website

 - Download Vaccine HPV and Cervical Cancer in the World 2007 Report (17 MB PDF)

 IARC is an affiliated research center of the WHO.
 The agency's mission is to coordinate and conduct research on the causes of human cancer and the mechanisms of carcinogenesis, and to develop scientific strategies for cancer control.